Symplectic Boundary Conditions and Cohomology: Preliminaries

 \subsection{Symplectic elliptic complex and Laplacians}

 For symplectic manifolds, there is an elliptic complex on the space of primitive forms $P^*$ \cite{TY2} (see also \cite{Smith, Eastwood, E1}):

 Of note is the presence of the second-order differential operator $\dpp\dpm$ that acts on the middle degree primitive space, $P^n$, in the middle of the complex.
-We define the following symplectic Laplacians as associated with this elliptic complex:
+Though this elliptic complex involves differential operators of differing orders, we can still easily associate to each element of the complex an elliptic Laplacian operator.
+(See, for example, \cite{AB}.)
+Hence, we define the following symplectic Laplacians as associated with this elliptic complex:

-The ellipticity of these operators can be argued from that of the complex.
-(The presence of the second-order differential $\dpp\dpm$ requires a slightly more subtle argument for $\Delta_{++}$ and $\Delta_{--}$.)
-It is also possible to explicitly calculate the principal symbol of each of these symplectic Laplacian operators and show that they are positive.
+The principal symbol of these symplectic Laplacian operators $\{-\Delta_{+}, -\Delta_{-}, \Delta_{++}, \Delta_{--}\}$ can be straightforwardly calculated and shown to be positive.
+(See for example the calculations in Appendix \ref{AppB}.)